wolfs/testng-rules/README.md

 The rule will then be executed (like an IHookable) instead of each method.

 In src/test there is also a SpringRule which works like using the AbstractTestNGSpringContextTests as a base class, but using composition (with Rules) instead of inheritance.
-An class then is the SpringRuleTest.
+An class using this rule is the SpringRuleTest.

-I also implement the ConcurrentRule from [ConcurrentRule].
+I also implemented the ConcurrentRule from [ConcurrentRule].

 TODO
 ----